 You don’t need a pretty picture of folded sheets.
 You just need to find the fitted sheet.

-Clients often come to me wanting a “Pinterest worthy” wardrobe, or whatever specific space it is they need help taming.
-But I will tell you straight up, opening your linen cupboard and knowing exactly where the King Single Fitted Sheet every single time is what makes your soul sing.
+Clients often come to me wanting a “Pinterest-worthy” wardrobe, or whatever specific space it is they need help taming.
+But I will tell you straight up, opening your linen cupboard and knowing exactly where the King Single Fitted Sheet is every single time will make your soul sing.

 Cue the hallelujahs.

-It’s like the heavens open beam down rays of sunshine when you no longer have to dig and guess where that pesky sheet ended up.
+It’s like the heavens open and beam down rays of sunshine when you no longer have to dig and guess where that pesky sheet ended up.
 Having a labelled, organised linen cupboard is the mental workload is done for you.
 A pretty image of folded sheets looks good for the moment you take it, but having a functional space that works for your family is where it’s at.
-So even if your linen cupboard is not worthy to photograph and put up on social media, if it works for your home, that’s a measure of a successfully organised space.
+So even if your linen cupboard is not worthy to photograph and put up on social media, if it works for your home, that’s already a success for organised space.